Image credit: University of the Sunshine Coast

 If you live in one of our koala safe neighbourhoods, or regularly travel through the area, you can:

 - Slow down when driving and be koala alert — particularly at dawn and dusk, when koalas often travel and can be difficult to see.
-Also when driving in ‘koala zones’ and you see the flashing koala signs, as these areas have a much higher concentration of koala activity.

 - Plant koala friendly trees in your backyard, if you have enough room.
+Visit IndigiScapes Native Community Nursery for advice.

 - Tell your family and neighbours when you spot a koala in your street or suburb, to help spread awareness in your community.
 You can also join Redlands Coast Koala Watch so you can submit your sighting and help our research team.